jina-ai/jina/README.md

 jina hello multimodal
 ```

 This downloads [people image dataset](https://www.kaggle.com/ahmadahmadzada/images2000) and tells Jina to index 2000 image-caption pairs with MobileNet and DistilBERT.
 The index process takes about 3 minute on CPU.
-Then it opens a webpage where you can query multimodal document.
-We have prepared [a Youtube tutorial](https://youtu.be/B_nH8GCmBfc) to walk you through this demo.
+Then it opens a web page where you can query multimodal document.
+We have prepared [a YouTube tutorial](https://youtu.be/B_nH8GCmBfc) to walk you through this demo.

 <br><br><br>